lizhanmit/learning-notes/kafka-note/kafka-note.md

 A single partition only exists on one broker and will not be split between brokers.

 One of the partition copies (replicas) will be the leader.
 Producers and consumers will only read or write from or to the leader.

+Message ordering is only guaranteed within a partition for a topic, NOT between different partitions in a topic.

 ### Topics